-The ACC staff has requested additional funding in the 2021 budget, since the case will cross into the next fiscal year.
-The final draft budget was presented to the Board at the Sept.
-26 open session, and the Board is expected to vote on the budget at its Oct.
+The ACC staff requested additional funding in the 2021 budget, since the case will cross into the next fiscal year.
+The final budget, including the funding for the case, was approved by the Board at its Oct.
 28 open meeting.

-To file a comment about the case, and the proposed scenarios/rates:
+To file a public comment about the case, and the proposed scenarios/rates: